k8ssandra/k8ssandra/docs/content/en/blog/articles/minio-backup/index.md

 ---
-date: 2021-03-31
+date: 2021-04-09
 title: "Backing up K8ssandra with MinIO"
 linkTitle: "Backing up K8ssandra with MinIO"
 description: >
   Learn how to set up K8ssandra and MinIO to backup Cassandra in just a few steps.
 author: Alexander Dejanovski ([@alexanderDeja](https://twitter.com/alexanderDeja))
-draft: true
 ---

-# Backing up K8ssandra with MinIO

 K8ssandra includes Medusa for Apache Cassandra™ to handle backup and restore for your Cassandra nodes.
 Recently Medusa was upgraded to introduce support for all S3 compatible backends, including [MinIO](https://min.io/), the popular k8s-native object storage suite.
 Let’s see how to set up K8ssandra and MinIO to backup Cassandra in just a few steps.

-# Deploy MinIO
+## Deploy MinIO

 Similar to K8ssandra, MinIO can be simply deployed through Helm.